Park Avenue West Tower

 Park Avenue West Tower is a high-rise in downtown Portland, Oregon, United States.
 The 30-floor tower consists of commercial office space, ground floor retail, and apartments.
-It is the second tallest building in Portland behind the Wells Fargo Center, and ahead of KOIN Center and the US Bancorp Tower.
+It is the fourth tallest building in Portland behind the Wells Fargo Center, KOIN Center and the US Bancorp Tower.
 Developed by TMT Development and designed by TVA Architects.
 The building is taller than allowed by the zoning code at the time.
 A deal was made with the city for a variance in exchange for employing union workers—fulfillment is still under dispute.

 History

 Park Avenue West Tower was initially scheduled to be completed in 2010 and was being developed by TMT Development.
 The tower was to have a total of 33 floors and offer retail space, office space and 85 housing units.
 The housing component was later dropped from the plans.
 It was also to have a six floor underground garage with 325 parking spaces.
 The building gained the top four floors when developers agreed to add 1650 sqft of bike facilities (including public bicycle commuter showers, bike parking, and locker space) under the connected Director Park subsurface parking, gaining the tower a 40-to-1 bonus.

 Construction on the building was suddenly suspended in April 2009 Despite the suspension of construction, the developer was hopeful to get the building back on track by reducing the number of stories in the structure resulting from removal of the top ten floors which would have been condominium space.
 The building was about 50% leased, with Stoel Rives as the primary tenant (11 floors, 157,000 square feet), as well as a NikeTown store.
 The Park Avenue site was considered an eyesore as there was only a foundation and construction debris visible for 4 1/2 years, earning the nickname "Moyer's Ruins".

 TMT Development announced in December 2011 that work would resume in late 2013.
 Construction resumed in October 2013 after additional re-designs, with completion expected in early 2016.
 Plans called for 30 floors, with 15 of those housing 202 apartments.
 It topped out in February 2015 with a final height of 502 ft.
 The tower opened in February 2016 and was 92% occupied.
 Shortly after opening, MetLife provided $130 million in permanent financing for the building.